rust-lang/reference/src/attributes/codegen.md

 ## The `optimize` attribute

 r[attributes.codegen.optimize.intro]
-The *`optimize` [attribute]* suggests whether a function, inherent method, trait method, or closure should be optimized for size or speed.
+The *`optimize` [attribute]* suggests whether a function should be optimized for size, speed, or with optimizations disabled.

 > [!EXAMPLE]
 > ```rust